CodyReichert/awesome-cl/README.md

 Other utilities:

 * [file-select](https://github.com/Shinmera/file-select) -  A library to invoke the native system file dialog to select or create files.
 Zlib.
+* [nkeymaps](https://github.com/atlas-engineer/nkeymaps) - Customizable keymap creation, lookup, and validation.
+Has support for Emacs key syntax, nested keymaps, and global keyschemes like CUA, Emacs, and VI.
+[BSD][15].

 See also this [demo to use Java Swing from ABCL](https://github.com/defunkydrummer/abcl-jazz).